jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/programming_and_statistics/docker_singularity_container_NOTES.md

 Outside the container, on gizmo/rhino, `cat /etc/*-release` includes `DISTRIB_DESCRIPTION="Ubuntu 18.04.6 LTS"` (and I can't even run the cat command on the mac, because those release files don't exist)

+Read this somewhere:  Docker containers are just the "user space" of a system, they don't contain a Linux kernel themselves, they use the underlying host's kernel, so that's why you see Gizmo's kernel info.
+When you run docker on your Mac or Windows system it needs to leverage some form of system virtualization to provide a Linux kernel to the containers.

 # public images